KathrynBrusewitz/notes/info445-midterm.md

 Synchronous
 - Communications are serial
-- In database terms, transactions wait for commit confirmation
+- Transactions wait for commit confirmation
 - Care about data loss

 Asynchronous